-SUBSTANCE IDENTITY WITHIN PRE-REGISTRATION AND INQUIRY
+6 SUBSTANCE IDENTITY WITHIN (LATE) PRE-REGISTRATION AND INQUIRY

-Guidance on how to identify and name substances is provided in Chapter 4 of this TGD.
-This guidance should be followed to determine whether substances could be considered to be the same for the purpose of REACH.
-This is further elaborated below for pre-registration of phase-in substances and inquiry of non phase-in substances.
+Guidance on how to identify and name substances is provided in Chapter 4 of this guidance document.
+This guidance should be followed to determine whether substances could be considered to be the same for the purpose of REACH and CLP.
+This is further elaborated below for (late) pre-registration of phase-in substances and inquiry of non phase-in substances.

 According to Article 4, any manufacturer or importer may, whilst retaining full responsibility for complying with his obligation under the REACH Regulation, appoint a third party representative for all proceedings under Title III involving discussions with other manufacturers or importers.
-Since Title III also includes the rules for non-phase-in substances and phase-in substances that have not been pre-registered as well as the rules for phase-in-substances that have been pre-registered, the words 'potential registrant' in this chapter need to be interpreted as 'potential manufacturer', 'potential importer' or 'a third party appointed as representative of the potential manufacturer or potential importer'.

-6.1 PRE-REGISTRATION
+6.1 (LATE) PRE-REGISTRATION

-The aim of the pre-registration process is to bring potential registrants of the same substance together to avoid duplication of studies, in particular testing on vertebrate animals.
-Pre-registration only applies to phase-in substances.
+The aim of the (late) pre-registration process is to bring potential registrants of the same substance together to avoid duplication of studies, in particular testing on vertebrate animals.
+(Late) pre-registration only applies to phase-in substances.